 Otter Lake is a tiny village located in the state of Michigan.
 With a population of 359 people and just one neighborhood, Otter Lake is the 581st largest community in Michigan.
-Much of the housing stock in Otter Lake was built prior to World War II, making it one of the older and more historic villages in the country.
+Otter Lake has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in Otter Lake, you'll notice that it is more blue-collar than most other communities in America.
 37.29% of Otter Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Otter Lake is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Otter Lake who work in sales jobs (19.21%), office and administrative support (12.43%), and teaching (6.78%).